sapphyr13/cv-portfolio-61853/content/_index.md

         image_alt: Feature 1 illustration
         media_position: right
         media_width: sixty
-      - subtitle: Gestion réseaux sociaux
+      - subtitle: Gestion des réseaux sociaux
         content: >-
           Managing an online business is a full-time job.
 I will make sure your products look great, sound great, and sell more on your choice of